jmarkman/sf5-grind-to-diamond/src/content/writing/about.md

 While playing in both online lobbies and online ranked matchmaking, it was difficult to prove to myself that I was improving.
 This project helped me visualize what exactly my experience grinding was like.
 I don't have any natural acumen for fighting games and I was reliant on others for picking up the subtle nuances of advanced play, so I didn't skyrocket to the top after a year.
 I think the visualizations themselves are quite interesting.

-A technical breakdown of this site will be available on my "real world"/professional blog.
+A technical breakdown of this site will be available on my "real world"/professional blog eventually.
 If you've found this site as someone not invested in fighting games (or even video games), [take a gander at this video](https://www.youtube.com/watch?v=mCUlBX8E2BU).